 Three weeks ago, a friend bought a toy that is pictured below, for Rory, who is a toy breed dog.

 He placed it on the kitchen counter, still in the bag supplied by the store he purchased it from, as he continued to carry in the rest of his packages.
-Eying it for a moment thinking that it looked pretty solid and well made, because of it’s similarity to a very popular brand toy known for its tough construction, I pushed it toward the back of the counter waiting for my friend to give it to Rory himself.
+Eying it for a moment thinking that it looked pretty solid and well made, because of a similarity to a very popular brand toy known for its tough construction, I pushed it toward the back of the counter waiting for my friend to give it to Rory himself.

 Rory’s enthusiasm was boundless.
 She would not give the toy up even to eat her dinner.
 The attachment to this new toy was not a normal reaction by any means.